 You cannot change your modules after the fourth week of teaching (or earlier if the teaching school has a shorter deadline), unless there are exceptional circumstances, and a £50 administration charge will apply. .
 Many schools do not accept module changes after the end of teaching week two.
 If you are considering enrolling on a module after this date, please check for specific School deadlines.
 You should raise any queries with your parent school.

 Semester 2 modules

-After you have taken semester 1 examinations, you may wish to change the enrolments for semester two from the choice you made at registration.
+After you have taken semester 1 examinations, you may wish to change the enrolments for semester two from the choice you made earlier in the year.
 To do this, you must approach your parent school to seek advice and, if appropriate, obtain the necessary permission.

 If the changes are major and certainly if the changes involve a transfer to another programme, then your parent school would have to seek the permission of the relevant committee.
 It is important that all changes are made as soon as possible after the conclusion of the semester 1 examination period as semester 2 teaching begins immediately after these examinations finish.